 There is no evidence that chiropractic can alter the underlying disease process or the disease course in MS. While there is anecdotal evidence that people with MS have experienced some symptom relief, there are no controlled clinical trials demonstrating treatment safety or efficacy in MS.

 More common side effects of chiropractic therapy include achy muscles, headaches and fatigue.
 Very rare side effects can also occur, including the possibility of stroke from manipulation of the neck, bone fractures and injuries to disks, and injuries to the nerves of the lower spine.
-Chiropractic manipulations are not safe for everyone and should be avoided by pregnant women, individuals with spinal-bone fractures or dislocations, spine trauma, severe disk herniations, osteoporosis, arthritis, or diabetes, and anyone who is being treated with blood thinners.
+Chiropractic manipulations are not safe for everyone and should be avoided by individuals with spinal-bone fractures or dislocations, spine trauma, severe disk herniations, osteoporosis, arthritis, or diabetes, and anyone who is being treated with blood thinners.